 Maps are used in a wide range of fields to display data with a geographic component.
 Population characteristics, land use, or geologic data could all be visualised on maps.
 Creating map visualisations requires that a few unique considerations be taken into account.

 If possible, maps should be oriented with north pointing to the top of the visualisation.
 In some cases it may be necessary to create a map in a different orientation, for instance in order to fit a map on a page.
-In these cases it is essential to include an arrow indicating the direction of north on the map.
-It is good practice to include a north arrow on all maps, even those with north oriented to the top, as your viewers can then be certain of the map's orientation.
+In these cases it's essential to include an arrow indicating the direction of north on the map.
+It's good practice to include a north arrow on all maps, even those with north oriented to the top, as your viewers can then be certain of the map's orientation.

 Future users of your map will potentially want to incorporate your data into their own maps.
 To make it easy for them to georeference and reuse your map, you should make sure that you include the map projection used (e.g. Mercator, Orthographic, Mollewide, etc.), as well as several latitude and longitude markers.
 Having only one latitude and longitude tie point is not enough to make your map reusable!